rossrobino/domco/README.md

 #### layout

 A `layout.html` file can be utilized to create a layout that wraps around the content of other pages.
 Include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.
+This makes it easy to apply markup, styles, and scripts to multiple pages without having to rewrite any code.

 Layouts wrap _all nested routes_.
 For example, `src/layout.html` also wraps `src/nested/index.html`.